-Orbital Welding of small diameter round tubes and pipes is defined as round with an outside diameter of 38mm or less and is used in a variety of industrial applications.
+Orbital Welding of small diameter round tubes (defined as round with an OD of 38mm or less), is used in a variety of industrial applications.

-The Arc Machines’ Model 81 is a field-proven weld head which represents the culmination of years experience in the successful design and development of precision low-profile orbital welding heads by Arc Machines, inc the American manufacturer.
-The full function orbital pipe weld head features programmable AVC (Arc Voltage Control), Torch Oscillation (weaving), onboard Wire Feeder and Travel in a very compact package.
+The Arc Machines’ Model 81 is a field-proven weld head, representing years of field experience.
+It shows in the successful design and development of precision, low-profile, orbital welding heads.
+The full function, orbital pipe weld head features programmable AVC (arc voltage control), torch oscillation (weaving), onboard Wire Feeder and travel in a very compact package.

 If you want further details, full specifications and a price on the AMI M81 weld head we have for sale, please complete the form in this link

 Or call our Sales Office for this and other recommendations of new and used orbital welding systems for your welding projects.